ibm-cloud-docs/schematics/cli-reference.md

 ### `ibmcloud schematics job create`
 {: #schematics-create-job}

-Create a job in {{site.data.keyword.bplong_notm}} to work with your {{site.data.keyword.bpshort}} resources such as workspace and actions by providing the supported flags.
-You can create a job by using `payload file` method or `interactive mode`.
+Create a job in {{site.data.keyword.bplong_notm}} to run the Terraform template or Ansible playbook of your {{site.data.keyword.bpshort}} workspace or action.
+You can create a job by using the a payload file or the interactive mode.
 {: shortdesc}

 **Syntax**